 USM Anywhere enables you to redeploy a sensor when needed.
 If you redeploy a sensor, all the assets, AlienVault Agents, events, alarms, rules, and scheduler jobs are kept and linked to the new sensor.
-If you delete the sensor instead, you will lose all the information related to that sensor.
+However, if you delete the sensor instead, you will lose all the information related to that sensor.

-However, when a sensor is redeployed, the disk and memory states of the old sensor are discarded.
+When a sensor is redeployed, the disk and memory states of the old sensor are discarded.
 Customer-specific configurations, stored on the sensor due to compliance constraints, are lost.
 Therefore, you must redo the following configurations after redeploying a sensor:

 All the settings you have modified for the old sensor.